 Find Effective Acne Scar Treatment at LDI

 At LDI, we offer laser and RF treatments and create a unique treatment plan for each patient.
 Every acne scar treatment is adjusted depending on the person’s skin tone and how they react to lasers.
 Our treatments are FDA-approved and built on extensive expertise in acne care.
-For a consultation and to discuss treatment options with one of our board-certified dermatologists, contact one of our three offices—LDI of Los Angeles, LDI of Covina, and LDI of Newport Beach—and benefit from one of the best skin rejuvenation services in Southern California.
+For a consultation and to discuss treatment options with one of our board-certified dermatologists, contact our main location—LDI of Covina—and benefit from one of the best skin rejuvenation services in Southern California.